ewa-edun/EcoBuddy_OLD/README.md

      - AR (Augumented Reality) game.
 This creates interactive challenges where users can recycle "virtual items" in their real environment like the camera scans their surroundings and finds virtual item and asks them to sort it into the correct bins.
 3. Personalized Recycling Insight: Complile these data (your recent and past recycling activities) from the users recycling activities in a dashboard.
 It will include the amount of waste recycled,the environmental benefit achieved and comparison to average recycling behaviors.
      - A user opens their Personal Impact Dashboard in the app after a month of recycling.
 The dashboard displays the following insights:
-         - Recycling Metrics: "You recycled a total of 200 items this month, including 120 plastic bottles, 50 paper items, and 30 aluminum cans."
+         - **Recycling Metrics**: "You recycled a total of 200 items this month, including 120 plastic bottles, 50 paper items, and 30 aluminum cans."
-         - Environmental Impact: "Your recycling efforts have saved 250 kg of CO2 emissions, which is equivalent to planting 10 trees!"
+         - **Environmental Impact**: "Your recycling efforts have saved 250 kg of CO2 emissions, which is equivalent to planting 10 trees!"
-         - Progress Tracking: "You set a goal to recycle 300 items this month.
+         - **Progress Tracking**: "You set a goal to recycle 300 items this month.
 You’re currently at 200 items, with 5 days left to reach your goal!".So they can set recycling goals and the app will help them to achieve It through reminders.This reminders will help them cause the more they recycle the more money and benefit is in it for them
-         - Comparative Insights: "You recycle 15% more than most users in your area.Keep it up!
+         - **Comparative Insights**: "You recycle 15% more than most users in your area.Keep it up!
-         - Personalized Recommendations:Consider Recycling More Glass and metals as you have recycled less of these compared to others.
+         - **Personalized Recommendations**: Consider Recycling More Glass and metals as you have recycled less of these compared to others.
 4. Delivery Service for Recyclables that  will come and take the recyclables from their house and straight to the recycling center and priority from kiosks.
 5. Recycling Calendars and Reminders: Users can create calendars to properly schedule their activities for a particular date they have chosen for the pickup of their recyclables and the app reminds them probably every 30min ,1hr or 2hrs (depending on the timing set by the user)
 6. Making the algorithm of the app to only display news and contents regarding the section of recycling the user is most interested in judging by the users recent activity and their searches using the apps AI (this ai stuff requires payment).
 This feature may be disabled by a user who will like to get news regarding every section of recycling